h-i-sutton/h-i-sutton.github.io/_posts/2021-12-23-Russian-Submarines-Montreux-Problem.md

 Whether this is a good thing or not is beyond this article.
 Many of my regulars readers will be well versed in Montreux, and read [other articles I have written](https://news.usni.org/2020/07/08/russian-black-sea-sub-deployments-to-mediterranean-could-violate-treaty).
 Here are some quick (and unfinised) thoughts on it however.

-##Russia has the home advantageRussia's Black Sea fleet has 6 Pr.636.3 improved-KILO Class submarines and 1 older Pr.877V KILO.
+## Russia has the home advantage

+Russia's Black Sea fleet has 6 Pr.636.3 improved-KILO Class submarines and 1 older Pr.877V KILO.
 Armed with modern torpedoes and Kalibr cruise missiles (anti-sip and land attack), the Improved-KILOs could be a powerful tool.
 Especially if NATO steams into the Black Sea in support of Ukraine.

 Russia has a problem though.
 One of the most significant details of the Montreaux agreement is that foreign submarines cannot pass the straits.
 This includes Russian ones.
 So in essence Russia can have as many submarines in the Black Sea as it wants, but they can never leave.

 Yet only 2 of the 7 are available in the Black Sea.
 This is because Russia has begun deploying them to fight in Syria and operate in the Mediterranean.

-##Current Status of 4th Independent Submarine Brigade, Black Sea FleetIn Black Sea, available:
+## Current Status of 4th Independent Submarine Brigade, Black Sea Fleet

+In Black Sea, available:

-* Staryy Oskol (B-262), Improved Kilo 636.3.* Velikiy Novgorod (B-268), Improved Kilo 636.3.
+* Staryy Oskol (B-262), Improved Kilo 636.3.

+* Velikiy Novgorod (B-268), Improved Kilo 636.3.

 In Black Sea, but in maintenance:

-* Kolpino (B-271), Improved Kilo 636.3. undergoing maintenance* Alrosa (B-871), Kilo 877V.
+* Kolpino (B-271), Improved Kilo 636.3. undergoing maintenance

+* Alrosa (B-871), Kilo 877V.
 Older type, but has a pump-jet.
 Not serviceable, now undergoing maintenance/upgrade.
 May be transferred to another fleet.

 In Syria:

-* Krasnodar (B-265), Improved Kilo 636.3.* Rostov na donu (B-237), Improved Kilo 636.3.
+* Krasnodar (B-265), Improved Kilo 636.3.

+* Rostov na donu (B-237), Improved Kilo 636.3.

 In transit, not currently available: